smarthomeNG/plugins/avm/README.md

 ## set_call_origin(phone_name)
 Sets the origin of a call.
 E.g. a DECT phone.
 Typically set before using "start_call".
-You can also set the origin on your FritzDevice via "Telefonie -> Anrufe -> Wählhilfe verwenden -> Verbindung mit dem Telefon"
+You can also set the origin on your FritzDevice via "Telefonie -> Anrufe -> Wählhilfe verwenden -> Verbindung mit dem Telefon".
+The used function X_AVM-DE_SetDialConfig() does not allow the configuration of analog connections (BUG in AVM Software).
 <pre>
 sh.fb1.set_call_origin("<phone_name>")
 </pre>